Margery Fisher

-Margery Lilian Edith Fisher (née Turner) 1913–1992 was a British literary critic and academic.
-She was internationally renowned for her influence in promoting the importance of good literature for children.
-This came about through her books, world lecture tours and her own notable journal Growing Point.
-Her papers for the period 1937–1992 are held in the Department of Special Collections at the University of California.
+Margery Lilian Edith Fisher (née Turner) (March 21, 1913 – December 24, 1992) was a British literary critic and academic.
+She promoted the importance of good literature for children through her books, lecture tours and her journal Growing Point.
 She was a recipient of the Eleanor Farjeon Award.

 Biography

-She was born in Camberwell, London in 1913 but spent her schooldays in New Zealand before returning to England to take up a place at Somerville College, Oxford where she graduated with First Class honours in English.
-After graduation she taught English at a girls' school before moving to Oundle, an English public school for boys (1939–1945).
+She was born in Camberwell, London, in 1913, but spent her schooldays in New Zealand before returning to England to take up a place at Somerville College, Oxford where she graduated with First Class honours in English.
+After graduation, she taught English at a girls' school before moving to Oundle, an English public school for boys (1939–1945).
 She once confided that: